Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 # Linking Land Registry Price Paid Data (PPD) and Domestic Energy Performance Certificates (EPCs)

 This project is the code part of authors' article which is accepted in Scientific Data.
-The linked dataset and codes are deposited in the UK Data Service (https://dx.doi.org/10.5255/UKDA-SN-854240).
+The linked dataset and codes are deposited in the UK Data Service, which have been published in 4/11/2020 (https://dx.doi.org/10.5255/UKDA-SN-854240).
 This research is **not** allowed to be used  **commercially**.

 ## 1. Getting Started
 All matching rules were written in R with data inputs and outputs stored in a PostGIS database.
 Figure 1 displays the whole work flowchart.